y11en/tlse/README.md

 `$ gcc tlsserverhello.c -o tlsserverhello -DTLS_AMALGAMATION`

 tlse.h is optional (is safe to just include tlse.c).
-Alternatively, you may include tlse.h and add tlse.c to your makefile (useful when linking agains C++).
+Alternatively, you may include tlse.h and add tlse.c to your makefile (useful when linking against C++).

 Usage
 ----------